xnday/xandEra/README.md

 Strategic Vesting: Major allocations are locked in smart contracts, ensuring long-term stability and protecting the community.

 🌐 Vision
-XandEra is designed to serve as a high-value utility token within an evolving ecosystem.
+xandEra is designed to serve as a high-value utility token within an evolving ecosystem.
 We prioritize security, speed (thanks to Polygon), and, above all, the integrity of our supply.

 "Mass adoption starts with trust.
 Growth is fueled by scarcity."